justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 He got 629 with his method but that was a few months ago and I don't know exactly what his method of counting was.
 He may not have included the act of deleting a file in that directory like I did.

-To answer his next three questions I'd need to simulate the application of hunks in SPARQL or add the output of `git blame` to the RDF.
+To answer his next three questions I'd need to record each commit's parent commit (I don't yet -- one of my many TODOs) and simulate the application of hunks in SPARQL or add the output of `git blame` to the RDF.
 Daniel likely used the output of `git blame`.
 I'll think about adding it to the RDF.